Nudge-Security/field-bot/README.md

     search-app              Search for an app

     set-app-field           Set a field for a given app

-    supply-chain            Search for the supply chain of a given app

     transform-app-list      Transform list of app names or domains to internal identifier